-Test Strategy is a high-level test documentation.
+Test Strategy is high-level test documentation.
 Its main purpose is to describe how to conduct testing activities.
 It is a guideline for a testing procedure - it explains how testing activities should be done in order to accomplish a specific goal.
 Test Strategy is based on BRS (Business Requirement Specification).

-As it was mentioned before, Test Strategy can be a part of Test Plan in case of small projects.
+As it was mentioned before, Test Strategy can be a part of the Test Plan in the case of small projects.
 But in the majority of cases, it is developed at the level of the whole company, and it can be used for different projects.
 Test Strategy is a static long-term plan.
 It specifies general approaches of the company to software testing.
 Project Manager prepares Test Strategy.

 Test Strategy covers the following project aspects: